Hotel Pennsylvania: 2000s

 As early as 2001, a Lehman Brothers analyst said that Vornado officials were considering replacing the hotel with a 50- to 60-story tower.
 Through the 2000s, the hotel remained popular enough that its managers trademarked the slogan "World's Most Popular Hotel" in 2002.
-However, the hotel had become noticeably rundown, and guests reported bedbug infestations, darkened windows, and dirty carpets, among other things.
+However, the hotel had become noticeably run down, and guests reported bedbug infestations, darkened windows, and dirty carpets, among other things.
 By the mid-2000s, Vornado officials said the hotel was merely "a placeholder, sort of like a parking lot".
 Observer described the hotel as having "devolved into a cheap, decrepit tourist trap more commonly associated with reported bedbug attacks than big-band nostalgia".
 The hotel was divided into two sections by then: the main hotel and the more upscale Penn 5000 Club.
 Vornado also rented out some of the hotel's space to small businesses during the 2000s, and the T. R. Engle Group gradually renovated the hotel's lobby and rooms during this decade.
 As part of the planning process for the 7 Subway Extension, in 2003, city and state officials determined that the Hotel Pennsylvania was eligible for official landmark protections on the city, state, and national levels.